almorada/hotel-automation-framework/docs/foundation/channel-management.md

 # Understanding Channel Managers: A Key Pillar in Hotel Automation

-In the fast-paced world of hospitality, efficiently managing room availability and pricing across multiple distribution channels is crucial.
-If you’re working with Online Travel Agencies (OTAs) like Booking.com, Expedia, or Airbnb—a major source of bookings for most hotels—a **Channel Manager** becomes an indispensable tool.
-A channel manager is a software solution that allows hotels to manage their room inventory and rates across multiple online distribution channels, including OTAs and the hotel’s own website.
-It serves as a central hub where all your distribution channels are synchronized, ensuring that your property’s information is consistently updated.
+**A channel manager** is a software solution that allows hotels to manage their room inventory and rates across multiple online distribution channels, including Online Travel Agencies (OTA: Booking.com, Expedia, etc) and the hotel’s own website.
+It serves as a central hub where all your distribution channels are synchronized.
 By integrating with your **Property Management System (PMS)**, it helps maximize bookings and revenue while minimizing the risk of overbooking or missed opportunities.

 ## How Does a Channel Manager Work?